-Even though Colombo is a populated metropolis in the tropics, the temperate rises rarely above 35C°, the heat in the city are automatically controlled in a collective effort of patched of forests, wetlands and, sea breeze.
-The wetland cover of Colombo spreads over 20sq km, and it is made of rivers, lakes, rice paddies, marsh-lands, tidal flats, flood receding lands, ponds and reservoirs.
+Even though Colombo is a populated metropolis in the tropics, the temperate rises rarely above 35C°, the heat in the city is automatically controlled by a collective effort of patched forests, wetlands and, sea breeze.
+The wetland cover of Colombo spreads over 20sq km, and it is made of rivers, lakes, rice paddies, marshlands, tidal flats, flood receding lands, ponds and reservoirs.

 The relentless development and redevelopment of Colombo can become tiresome sometimes, but that is not the case for this fabulous wetland park and jungle walk.
 The visitors may have a different opinion on the Beddagana wetland park; however, it cannot be denied that Beddagana Wetland Park has done a great job of maintaining a balance between nature and economic development.

-Overlooking the Diyawanna Lake, this man-made wetland park in Thalawathugoda is home to a large number of avian fauna species, fish species, as well as animal species like monitor lizard and monkeys.
-The best time to visit the park is before 10 am, early hours are the best time to spot a vast array of bird residing here, the wetland is blissfully serene at any time of the day.
+Overlooking Diyawanna Lake, this man-made wetland park in Thalawathugoda is home to a large number of avian fauna species, fish species, as well as animal species like monitor lizards and monkeys.
+The best time to visit the park is before 10 am, early hours are the best time to spot a vast array of birds residing here, and the wetland is blissfully serene at any time of the day.

-There is a possibility of encountering a large water monitor lizards, which can whizz across the water like prehistoric sea serpents.
-Sighting of cormorant that is dive in the water in frequent intervals in search of fish is a usual sight here.
+There is a possibility of encountering large water monitor lizards, which can whizz across the water like prehistoric sea serpents.
+Sighting of cormorants that dive into the water in frequent intervals in search of fish is a usual sight here.
 Few city dwellers had seen a crocodile lurking in the water but, thankfully, sightings are very rare.

-The rapid urbanization of Colombo has resulted in unplanned landfilling, therefore several areas of the city are coming underwater during the monsoon, the problem keeping aggravating every year.
 As the yearly flooding submerges highly residential areas like Kolonnnawa, it is causing a heavy financial loss to the country.
-However, Kolonnawa is yet another important natural asset of Colombo city, the wetland primarily a lowland area that absorbs excessive rainwater.
+However, Kolonnawa is yet another important natural asset of Colombo city, the wetland is primarily a lowland area that absorbs excessive rainwater.

 Similar to all great urban green spaces, entering Talangama wetland gives you instant relief.
 The torrential roar of the vehicles melts into the plants, trees and water body and it is very easy to forget that you are surrounded by 2 million people.
 It is well designed and it gives you the feeling that living in a patch of forest.

-The Talangama Tank is inhabited by 70 species of birds and the number of animal species observed here is 30; most popular animals observed are fishing cat, monitor lizard, purple-faced leaf monkey, and mouse deer.
-Talanagama Tank and the surrounding wetland area designated as wetland protection area, which spread over 35 acres and it is under the purview of Central Environmental Authority.
+The Talangama Tank is inhabited by 70 species of birds and the number of animal species observed here is 30; the most popular animals observed are fishing cat, monitor lizard, purple-faced leaf monkey, and mouse deer.
+Talanagama Tank and the surrounding wetland area are designated as a wetland protection area, which is spread over 35 acres and is under the purview of the Central Environmental Authority.

-Just outside of Greater Colombo city is the suburb of Rajagiriya and Ethul Kotte, Kotte had been a capital of the island during the medieval period, even today many reminiscents such as the rampart and moat, of the graceful city once existed, sits in the area.
-Diyawanna Lake is the main source of water of Beddagana wetland.
-The marshland of Beddagana is an important wetland in Colombo and has grown to a fully pledged wetland with a large extent of mangroves, wetland trees and plants.
-Beddagana wetland has very high biodiversity, where the visitors can observe a large number of bird and other animal species as well as many trees and plants.
+Just outside of Greater Colombo city is the suburb of Dehiwala, the marshland of wetland is an important wetland in Colombo and has grown to a fully pledged wetland with a large extent of mangroves, wetland trees and plants.
+Bellanwila wetland has very high biodiversity, where the visitors can observe a large number of bird and other animal species as well as many trees and plants.

-These are top Places to See in Colombo and least explore places in Colombo.
-If you wish to visit these places you can book a Colombo city tour inclusive of above-mentioned wetland please contact us on email@example.com.
+These are the top places to see in Colombo and the least explored places in Colombo.
+If you wish to visit these places you can book a Colombo city tour inclusive of the above-mentioned wetland please contact us at email@example.com.